Moreland is a leader in encouraging the uptake of electric vehicles to promote zero emissions transportation.

 Moreland has a network of publicly available electric vehicle charging stations located at:

 - Moreland Civic Centre EV Hub at 90 Bell Street, Coburg, comprising of 3 charging stations including Victoria's first publicly-available 'Fast Charge' station, which can recharge an electric car in 40 minutes.

 - CB Smith Reserve, Jukes Road, Fawkner, and

 - Brunswick EV Hub on the corner of Glenlyon and Sydney Roads, Brunswick.

-Council provides members of the public with electric cars free use of these charging stations to encourage wider uptake of zero emission modes of transport.
+Council provides community members who have an electric car with free use of these charging stations to encourage wider uptake of zero emission modes of transport.

 Electric bike recharging is also available at the Moreland Civic Centre, 90 Bell Street, Coburg.